sairamchidurala/basicWebApp/README.md

 Form Validation: Ensures data validity through client-side and server-side validation.

-Data Storage: Stores valid user data in a SQLite database.
+Data Storage: Stores valid user data in an SQLite database.

 Data Retrieval: Displays stored data in a tabular format on the data table page.